alchemyplatform/alchemy-sdk-js/README.md

 - `getNftMetadata()`: Get the NFT metadata for a contract address and tokenId.
 - `getNftsForOwner()`: Get NFTs for an owner address.
 - `getNftsForOwnerIterator()`: Get NFTs for an owner address as an async iterator (handles paging automatically).
-- `getNftsForCollection()`: Get all NFTs for a contract address.
+- `getNftsForNftContract()`: Get all NFTs for a contract address.
-- `getNftForCollectionIterator()`: Get all NFTs for a contract address as an async iterator (handles paging automatically).
+- `getNftForNftContractIterator()`: Get all NFTs for a contract address as an async iterator (handles paging automatically).
 - `getOwnersForNft()`: Get all the owners for a given NFT contract address and a particular token ID.
-- `getOwnersForCollection()`: Get all the owners for a given NFT contract address.
+- `getOwnersForNftContract()`: Get all the owners for a given NFT contract address.
 - `checkNftOwnership()`: Check that the provided owner address owns one or more of the provided NFT contract addresses.
 - `findContractDeployer()`: Find the contract deployer and block number for a given NFT contract address.
 - `refreshNftMetadata()`: Refresh the cached NFT metadata for a contract address and tokenId.